Quantum Spin Glass in the Two-Dimensional Disordered Heisenberg Model via Foundation Neural-Network Quantum States: Introduction

-\emph{Introduction}.
-Spin glasses have been a fascinating topic of research in both theoretical and experimental physics since their discovery in the 1970s~\cite{edwards1975theory,mydosh1993spin}.
-Since all matter is quantum, when lowering the temperature in a many-body system with quenched disorder, if quantum effects cannot be neglected one speaks of quantum spin glasses (QSG)~\cite{Cugliandolo23}.
-Even if quantum fluctuations might represent another equilibration channel, experiments strongly suggest that the spin-glass order persists even at the quantum level, though with a rapid decrease in the characteristic relaxation times and the enhancement of the transition temperature~\cite{Wu1991,Wu1993}.
-QSG are a platform to observe the interplay of disorder and frustration in quantum systems, which may lead to parameter chaos~\cite{Baity-Jesi2021}, the sudden change of ground state configurations when an external parameter is changed by an infinitesimal amount, and possibly to a breakdown of ergodicity (in the form of eigenstate thermalization hypothesis~\cite{srednicki1994chaos,deutsch2018eigenstate}).
-QSG dynamics can also be a model for the behavior of quantum algorithms~\cite{Santoro2002,laumann2012quantum,laumann2015quantum,Martin-Mayor2015, Katzgraber2015} and, therefore, relevant to a theory of quantum complexity.
-Recently, glassiness in the quantum realm has been seen also as a way of preventing the system from developing quasiparticle excitations ({i.e.}~to develop non-Fermi liquid behavior) all the way to zero temperature~\cite{maldacena2016remarks,sachdev1993gapless}.
-QSG are also a paradigm for the study of non-equilibrium physics, due to their slow relaxation to equilibrium (aging)~\cite{Cugliandolo99,Kennet01a,Kennet01b} and to the fact that, in the extreme disorder limit, they prevent equilibration altogether~\cite{sierant2025many}.
+Of particular interest is the regime in which, upon lowering the temperature of a many-body system with quenched disorder, quantum effects become relevant.
+In this regime, one speaks of quantum spin glasses (QSG)~\cite{Cugliandolo23}.
+Even if quantum fluctuations might, in principle, destroy order, experiments strongly suggest that spin-glass order persists at the quantum level, albeit with reduced transition temperatures and shorter characteristic relaxation times~\cite{Wu1991,Wu1993}.
+Many of the hallmark features of classical SG, including slow relaxation and aging~\cite{Cugliandolo99,Kennet01a,Kennet01b}, survive in the quantum regime, where they coexist with genuinely quantum phenomena.
+QSG are a natural platform to investigate the interplay of disorder and frustration in quantum systems.
+In particular, they may exhibit parameter chaos~\cite{Baity-Jesi2021}, namely the sudden change of the ground-state configuration induced by infinitesimal variations of a control parameter and, possibly, a breakdown of ergodicity, \emph{e.g.}~signaled by a violation of the eigenstate thermalization hypothesis~\cite{srednicki1994chaos,deutsch2018eigenstate,Baldwin2016,Mossi2017,balducci2025}.
+In the extreme disorder limit, they may also prevent equilibration altogether~\cite{sierant2025many}.
+Notably, QSG dynamics can also serve as a model for the behavior of quantum algorithms~\cite{Santoro2002,laumann2012quantum,laumann2015quantum,Martin-Mayor2015, Katzgraber2015} and, therefore, are relevant to a theory of quantum complexity.
+More broadly, the interplay of disorder and quantum fluctuations has been proposed as a mechanism capable of suppressing quasiparticle excitations and stabilizing non-Fermi-liquid phases down to zero temperature~\cite{maldacena2016remarks,sachdev1993gapless}.